 On August 29, 1907, Maria Sleeper transferred 336 Beacon to a trust for the benefit of her three sons.

 Maria Sleeper and Henry Davis Sleeper continued to live at 336 Beacon during the 1910-1911 winter season, but moved thereafter to the Hotel Vendome.

-During the 1911-1912 and 1912-1913 winter seasons, 336 Beacon was the home of Alfred Ivins Croll, a yarn dealer, and his wife, Sarah Helen Merrill (Knowles) Croll.
-They previously had lived in an apartment at the Hotel Cambridge at 483 Beacon.
-They also maintained a home in Manchester.
+During the 1911-1912 and 1912-1913 winter seasons, 336 Beacon was the home of Alfred Ivins Croll, a yarn dealer and real estate investor, and his wife, Sarah Helen Merrill (Knowles) Croll.
+Their daughter, Helen Pauline (called Pauline) Croll, lived with them.
+They previously had lived at the Hotel Cambridge at 483 Beacon, and before that at 410 Beacon.
+They also maintained a home, Sunnybank, in Manchester, Massachusetts.
 By the 1913-1914 season, they had moved to 324 Beacon.

 During the 1913-1914 winter season, 336 Beacon was the home of attorney William Henry Coolidge and his wife, May (Humphreys) Coolidge.
 They also maintained a home at Blynman Farm in Magnolia, which was their primary residence.
 By the 1914-1915 winter season, they had moved to 170 Beacon.